northgrove/AzureSecurityTraining/README.md

 ## Step 4: Enable Microsoft Sentinel

-Enable integration with Azure Sentinel
+Enable integration with Microsoft Sentinel

-1. On the Azure portal, navigate to **Azure Sentinel** service or [click here](https://portal.azure.com/#blade/Microsoft_Azure_Security_Insights/WorkspaceSelectorBlade).
+1. On the Azure portal, navigate to **Microsoft Sentinel** service or [click here](https://portal.azure.com/#blade/Microsoft_Azure_Security_Insights/WorkspaceSelectorBlade).
-2. On the Azure Sentinel workspaces, click on **+ Create** workspace button – for this exercise we’ll use the same Log Analytics workspace used by Microsoft Defender for Cloud.
+2. On the Microsoft Sentinel workspaces, click on **+ Create** workspace button – for this exercise we’ll use the same Log Analytics workspace used by Microsoft Defender for Cloud.

 ![](./Defender4Cloud/Images/lab7sent.gif?raw=true)

-3. On the **Add Azure Sentinel** to a workspace, select **asclab-la-xxx** workspace.
-Click **New** on the top bar, or click **Create Azure Sentinel**.
+3. On the **Add Microsoft Sentinel** to a workspace, select **asclab-la-xxx** workspace.
+Click **New** on the top bar, or click **Create Microsoft Sentinel**.
-4. Adding Azure Sentinel to workspace asclab-la-xxx is now in progress.
-The process will few minutes.
+4. Adding Microsoft Sentinel to workspace asclab-la-xxx is now in progress.
+The process will take a few minutes.
 5. Once Sentinel News and guides opens, use the Microsoft Defender for Cloud connector to enable the integration.
 6. From Sentinel’s sidebar, click on the **Data connectors**.
 7. On the Data connectors page, use the search field and type: **Microsoft Defender for Cloud** and select it, and then click on **Open connector page**.